Getting Started with Chef Solo. Part 2

 }

-Next, create nginx template (“tomatoes/templates/default/nginx.conf.erb”):
+Next, create a nginx template (“tomatoes/templates/default/nginx.conf.erb”):

 server {